National information about the contact points and functioning of the EJN (in civil and commercial matters)

-Who are the EJN-civil members?
+Who are the EJN (in civil and commercial matters) members?

 There are more than 500 members of the Network who fall under the five categories mentioned below.
 Each Member State has at least one contact point.